Broadsign Control Player

 Specifying primary MAC Address and type:

 The activation process also requires that the player or edge server application establish a connection to Broadsign Server.
 Once this occurs and the registration has been licensed, the registration will be promoted to either a player or an edge server (whichever was specified when creating the registration).
-It will appear in the appropriate section of Broadsign Control Administrator.
+It will appear in the right section of Broadsign Control Administrator.

 Edit your registration and check the status.
 The status will confirm how many steps of the registration process have been completed and displays instructions detailing the next step required to activate the resource.

-- If the system contains multiple network cards, please ensure that you have provided all available MAC addresses from the system in your registration, and that these MAC addresses were entered correctly.
+- If the system contains multiple network cards, ensure that you have provided all available MAC addresses from the system in your registration, and that these MAC addresses were entered correctly.

 - If a mistake was made when entering the MAC address, the registration should be canceled, and then a new one created.